Who's who in the New Forest

 Lee is in charge of ensuring we meet our Higher Level Stewardship (HLS) targets.
 These targets are laid out by Natural England and involve maintaining and improving our commons in the New Forest for lowland heathland habitats.
 This involves organising contractor work, writing management plans and line managing our two countryside rangers, Dave and Mike.

-Catherine leads our volunteer groups in the New Forest.
-It’s her job to ensure our volunteers are well looked after, have lots of interesting opportunities to get involved and are kept in tea and biscuits!
-She is also responsible for our ecological survey and reporting work, which helps inform Lee’s HLS delivery work.
+Jake leads our volunteer groups in the New Forest.
+It’s his job to ensure our volunteers are well looked after, have lots of interesting opportunities to get involved and are kept in tea and biscuits!
+He is also responsible for our ecological survey and reporting work, which helps inform Lee’s HLS delivery work.

-Jake is the key contact for the National Trust in the New Forest.
-His job involves informing and involving people that live locally to our commons.
-This involves organising events, writing a local newsletter and working with lots of different Forest stake holders to ensure everyone is kept informed about our work.
-Jake is also the project manager for Foxbury’s Heritage Lottery Funded project.
+Jen is the key contact for the National Trust in the New Forest.
+Her job involves informing and involving people that live locally to our commons.
+This involves organising events, writing a local newsletter and working with lots of different Forest stakeholders to ensure everyone is kept informed about our work.
+Jen is also the project manager for Foxbury’s Heritage Lottery Funded project.

 Dave Johnson and Michael Handley – Countryside Rangers